 I have previously opined and still believe that higher U.S. core inflation is required to justify an interest rate hike by the Federal Reserve.

-A comparison of the Dollar Index and Crude Oil prices over time shows the dollar is high compared to the previous years but since 2015, has been relatively stable.
+A comparison of the Dollar Index and Crude Oil prices over time shows the dollar is high compared to the previous years, but since 2015, it has been relatively stable.

 Charlie Bilello, CMT

 I have suggested that the Fed wait for measures of inflation to reach 2.25%-2.50% before hiking short term rates.
 One of these measures, the Consumer Priced Index (CPI) in the chart below) is picking up, going above 2%, from the lows of 2015.

 In my forecast for 2016, I predicted a 1.9%-2.3% growth in Gross Domestic Product (GDP) and that job creation numbers would be down slightly to about 190 -205K/month.
 In other words, my GDP outlook wasn’t great.
 I also predicted that the bond market would test a low level of 1.60%, as it did in 2015.
 Here is a quote from that forecast:

 “I anticipate the 10-year note will stick in the same channel as the past year with a yield range of 1.60% to 3.04%.
 Yes, that is 1 handle on the 10-year even with the Fed starting their rate hikes.
 I predict long term rates will remain low due to demographic deflation (more on this later) unless ECI wage inflation and CPI core inflation rise.
 In any event, I don’t expect the 10-year breaking above 3.04%.
 Long-term rates won’t rise in a meaningful way unless inflation picks up.”